 Because the 5NT bid is a try for a Grand Slam, many partnerships have an agreement that they will not bid it unless all four Aces are held by the partnership.

 A word of caution: a bit like Stayman, Blackwood suffers from the problem that it is almost too easy to learn.
 Players can learn the responses in a matter of minutes – and it often stops there.
-This results in them using Blackwood on hands where it is neither suitable nor sensible – I know because I was guilty of doing this for years!
+This results in them using Blackwood on hands where it is neither suitable nor sensible!

 When Should You Use Blackwood?

 The main reason to use Blackwood is to increase the accuracy of your slam bidding.
-For most players, its most useful feature will be in helping them avoid bidding slams that won’t make.
+For most players, its most useful feature will be in helping them avoid bidding small and gran slam contracts that won’t make.

 The generally agreed prerequisites for bidding Blackwood are:

-If these conditions have been met either player can bid Blackwood, although normally it is better for the stronger hand to do so since they will have a better idea of what you need for slam.
+If these conditions have been met either player can bid Blackwood, although normally it is better for the stronger hand to do so since they will have a better idea of what you need for playing a small or grand slam.
 Depending on the circumstances, the stronger hand might be defined by either high card points (HCP) or length.

 Of course, many players would point out that unless you are a beginner player you shouldn’t be playing Blackwood, and should instead learn Roman Key Card Blackwood or other slam bidding methods.
 We’ll take a quick look at the alternatives towards the end of this article.